 - Team Improvement: Have ideas to help the team improve, or work better?
 Effective 1 on 1 meetings are a great time to discuss them and either come up with ways to apply them or understand why you can’t do them.

 - Self Improvement: Want help, feedback, or coaching on something?
 Ask!
 By specifically asking, your manager is more likely to be able to carve out time to help and provide feedback in that area.

-- Personal Topics: Is there something personal they should know like a family death or sickness, stress at home, etc?
-Letting them know about things that affect your work can help them have more empathy for you, and open up the potential for reasonable accommodations.
+- Personal Topics: Is there something personal they should know about?
+Like a family death, sickness, stress at home, etc?
+Letting them know about things that affect your work can help them have more empathy for you and open up the potential for reasonable accommodations.